 As I’d pointed out in my personal blog previously, a little extra effort by banks to reach out to their customers can go a long way in fostering customer retention and customer delight.
 However, I won’t complain if these banks have chosen to stay silent

 about their new product either because they're humble or because they wish to fly under the radar of one CNSC.
-This Miami, FL-based company sued Visa for launching
+This Miami, FL-based company sued

 Assuming my guess is right, let’s see how these SMS alerts help cardholders detect fraud in realtime.